DeanoPHP/MSP-1/README.md

 ## Overview
 Welcome to the repository for Gold's Gym, a modern and dynamic gym located at the heart of the city, dedicated to empowering individuals through fitness.
 Our website serves as a virtual extension of our physical space, providing visitors with detailed information about our facilities, services, and fitness programs.
 The website features responsive design, ensuring a seamless experience across all devices, from desktops to mobile phones.

-This is a fictitious gym website created as part of a Web Development cours with Code Institute.
-It has been designed to simulate a real-world application, this website serves as a showcase my skills in HTML, and CSS.
+This is a fictitious gym website created as part of a Web Development course with Code Institute.
+It has been designed to simulate a real-world application, this website serves as a showcase of my skills in HTML, and CSS.

 ## User Experience (UX)